IjzerenHein/famous-flex/tutorials/FlexScrollView.md

 Inserting & removing items can be done in various ways.

-When using the insert/push/remove, you can also specify a render-spec to animate the renderable when inserting/removing (possible when `flow` mode is enabled).
+When using the insert/push/remove functions, you can specify a render-spec to animate the renderable when inserting/removing (possible when `flow` mode is enabled).

 ```javascript
 scrollView.insert(0, new Surface({}));  // insert at the beginning